fbpx

 Social media is a broad and ever-changing category of technologies that has been a prominent driver of change in the 21st century.
 Whether it is stalwarts like Meta’s Facebook and Instagram or newer entrants like ByteDance’s TikTok and the meteoric rise it experienced, one thing is sure: the potential of social media is immense.
 Whether in the context of social media’s power to catapult a business to heights never seen as possible or on the flipside to inflict tremendous damage, the network effects of social media technology are dynamic and broadly applicable regardless of sector, and in particular as it concerns the laws of social media.

-With so much potential, many legal considerations come with a business or organization’s use of social media, and the compliance risk is rapidly increasing as social media platforms see expanded regulatory scrutiny.
+With so much potential, many legal considerations come with a business or other organization’s use of social media, and the compliance risk is rapidly increasing as social media platforms see expanded regulatory scrutiny.
 Some of the most notable areas of social media law include marketing campaign agreements (such as for influencer marketing), sweepstakes lawprivacy lawterms and conditions, intellectual property law, including copyright and trademark, defamation law, and dispute resolution (between platforms and users as well as among users).
-We are also seeing increased application of laws concerning artificial intelligence (AI) as the nascent but rapidly evolving technology increasingly comes to the fore.
-Recently, bans on children below a certain age using social media have been passed, and there are also considerations when it comes to processing children’s personal information, including as it relates to COPPA and comprehensive privacy laws.
+We are also seeing increased application of laws concerning artificial intelligence (AI) as the nascent but rapidly evolving technology increasingly comes to the fore and intersects with social media.
+Recently, bans on children below a certain age using social media have been passed (also in Australia), and there are also considerations when it comes to processing children’s personal information, including as it relates to COPPA and comprehensive privacy laws.
 There are also unique calls for social media regulation coming from less obvious places, such as the surgeon general of the United States advocating for warning labels on social media “stating that social media is associated with significant mental health harms for adolescents.”
-On the intellectual property front, brands need to be cognizant of the potential for litigation, such as is illustrated by the recent action by Sony against Marriott for the alleged infringing use of copyrighted songs by the hospitality company.
+On the intellectual property front, brands need to be cognizant of the potential for litigation, as illustrated by the recent action by Sony against Marriott for the alleged infringing use of copyrighted songs by the hospitality company.
 Specifically, Sony alleged that Marriott used more than 900 artists’ songs in Marriott advertisements on social media platforms.

 As digitally native social media lawyers, RICHT assists clients with maximizing the business potential that social media and related technologies offer while working to minimize legal risk and navigate disputes if they arise.